highlight/highlight.io/docs-content/getting-started/1_overview.md

 </DocsCardGroup>

 Don't see your framework?
-Shoot us a [message](https://highlight.io/community) import highlight.io via a [script tag](./3_client-sdk/other.md).
+Shoot us a [message](https://highlight.io/community) and we're happy to add one.
+You can also import highlight.io via a [script tag](./3_client-sdk/other.md).

 ## For your backend:

 Highlight also supports reporting errors from your backend and mapping these to corresponding sessions.
-This gives you and your team a full picture of your application.
+This gives you and your team a full picture of your application's state.
 Support frameworks / tech below:

 -   [Firebase](./backend-sdk/firebase.md)